jongbinjung/mse231-workshop/python/readme.md

 # Introduction to Python
-A brief introduction to `python` in three sections:
+A brief introduction to `python` in four sections:

 1. `python` scripting in the interpreter
 1. `python` development